neetche/hurl/CONTRIBUTING.md

 - IDE Support: everything from color syntax (in VSCode, Vim, IntelliJ, TextMate etc...) would be a good idea.
 An integrated way to run Hurl file would be cool also,
 - [Documentation] is a never finished work and could be always improve.
 Don't hesitate to clarify, fix typos etc...
+- Report bugs: if possible some simple repro steps with the Hurl version, name of the platform etc...